ac0mm/greta_redirect/README.md

 - UDP downloads that work
 - Windows pastable commands for file transfer and redirecting
 - openssl upload and download lines
+- call in from greta_redirect to targets for file transfers or redirects